 The optimal attachment point for the towing line release is always in the system's centre of gravity.
-On a paraglider that means the connection point between the risers and the harness, preferably right onto the UP lower end of the risers.
-International has developed special tow-release connectors for the UP Makalu3 to ensure the optimal connection between the pilot and the towing line.
-For safety reasons we suggest that you always use these connectors when towina the UPMakalu3.
+On a paraglider that means the connection point between the risers and the harness, preferably right onto the lower end of the risers.
+UP International has developed special tow-release connectors for the UP Trango X Race to ensure the optimal connection between the pilot and the towing line.
+For safety reasons we suggest that you always use these connectors when towing the UPTrango X Race.

 When using towing line release systems incorporating distance-tubes between the risers it is important to ensure that the risers are not pulled together by the system (use webbing loops designed for climbing to increase the length of your release system).
-It is also very important to fit a bungee to the system that will keep it from hitting you in the face in the event of a towing line failure case of doubt please only tow using a textile release system.
+It is also very important to fit a bungee to the system that will keep it from hitting you in the face in the event of a towing line failure front-mounted reserve system it is very important to verify the unhindered deployment before every flight.
+In case of doubt please only tow using a textile release system.